gardefjord/adamgardefjord/_projects/tobii.md

 layout: project-detail
 title: Simplifying Remote Eye Tracking
 company: Tobii
-image: /assets/images/tobii-gazeshare/tobii.png
+image: /assets/images/tobii-gazeshare/tobii-light.png
 hero_image: /assets/images/tobii-gazeshare/tobii-hero.png
-date: 2015-01-01
+date: 2015-01-03
 description: >
-  Designed GazeShare, a service that makes remote eye tracking studies accessible and efficient for UX researchers and participants.
+  Led design sprints to map and reimagine the remote eye tracking experience, resulting in GazeShare—a service that simplifies research for both researchers and participants.
 permalink: /projects/tobii/
 ---

 <div class="project-grid">
   <div class="grid-headline">Problem</div>
   <div class="grid-content">
-    Remote eye tracking studies are complex to set up and manage, requiring significant technical expertise.
-Researchers need a way to conduct studies efficiently while ensuring participants can easily join and participate, regardless of their technical background.
+    Remote eye tracking studies were complex to set up and manage, requiring significant technical expertise.
+Tobii needed to understand the complete user journey and identify opportunities to make their technology more accessible to researchers while ensuring ease of participation for study subjects.
   </div>

   <div class="grid-headline">Approach</div>
   <div class="grid-content">
-    Through extensive journey mapping and user research, we identified key moments in the eye tracking study process - from initial setup to recording and analysis.
-We focused on simplifying critical workflows like equipment calibration, participant onboarding, and session recording while ensuring researchers maintain control over their studies.
+    We structured the initial exploration as two focused design sprints, each including four collaborative workshops with Tobii's product team.
+Using customer journey mapping as our framework, we gained a shared understanding of the complete eye tracking study process.
+These insights then guided our prototyping and testing phase, where we worked closely with the Tobii team to transform opportunities into concrete solutions.
   </div>

   <div class="grid-headline">Outcomes</div>
   <div class="grid-content">
-    GazeShare streamlined the remote eye tracking process with features like simplified calibration, intuitive room management, and integrated recording capabilities.
-The service makes it easy for researchers to conduct studies while providing clear guidance for participants joining sessions.
+    The sprint-based approach led to clear insights that shaped GazeShare's development.
+The resulting service streamlined critical workflows like equipment calibration, participant onboarding, and session recording.
+What began as exploratory design sprints evolved into a full product that makes remote eye tracking studies more accessible while maintaining the technical rigor researchers require.
   </div>

   <div class="grid-headline">Lessons Learned</div>
   <div class="grid-content">
-    Complex technical processes can be made accessible through careful attention to user workflows and clear step-by-step guidance.
-Supporting both expert researchers and first-time participants requires finding the right balance between simplicity and control.
+    Starting with focused design sprints helped build a strong foundation of user understanding before moving into solution development.
+The collaborative approach with Tobii's team ensured we maintained the right balance between simplifying complex processes and preserving necessary technical sophistication.
   </div>
 </div>